 - What are your plans if the company grows beyond expectation?

-- Financial projections and assumptions/cashflow forecast.
+- Financial projections and assumptions/cash flow forecast.
 What are your expected sales for the first five years, and at what price?
-Translates everything you have said in the plan into hard facts, i.e. numbers.
+Translate everything you have said in the plan into hard facts with statistics.